hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 - ASA FirePOWER module
   - next-generation firewall services, including NGIPS, AVC, URL filtering, and AMP
-  - single or multiple context mode, and in routed or transparent mode
+  - single or multiple context mode and in routed or transparent mode
   - deployment models:
-    - <span style="color: #bb6600;">inline mode</span>: actual traffic is sent to the ASA FirePOWER module; configure <span style="color: #bb6600;">inline interface pairs</span>
+    - <span style="color: #bb6600;">inline mode</span>:
+      - actual traffic is sent to the ASA FirePOWER module;
+      - configure <span style="color: #bb6600;">inline interface pairs</span>
-    - monitor-only (inline tap or passive): a copy of the traffic is sent to the ASA FirePOWER module
+    - <span style="color: #bb6600;">monitor-only (inline tap or passive)</span>: a copy of the traffic is sent to the ASA FirePOWER module

 - ASA in Cisco Unified Communications
   - Cisco UC proxy: terminate and reoriginate connections between a client and server
   - deliver a range of security functions such as traffic inspection, protocol conformance, and policy control to ensure security for the internal network
   - solutions:
-    - <span style="color: #bb6600;">TLS proxy</span>:
+    - TLS proxy:
       - decryption and inspection of Cisco Unified Communications encrypted signaling
-      - store certificate trustpoints for the server and the client
+      - store certificate trustpoints for the server and the client -> <span style="color: #bb6600;">certificate trust list</span>
-    - <span style="color: #bb6600;">Mobility Proxy</span>: secure connectivity btw Cisco Unified Mobility Advantage server and Cisco Unified Mobile Communicator clients
+    - Mobility Proxy: secure connectivity btw Cisco Unified Mobility Advantage server and Cisco Unified Mobile Communicator clients
     - Presence Federation Proxy: secure connectivity btw Cisco Unified Presence servers and Cisco/Microsoft Presence servers